dragon5201111/VectorDemo/README.md

-A little visual demo of a few vector operations.
+A visual demo of a few vector operations.